chalkygames123/japanese-fonts-subsetter/README.md

 ## Usage

-Put your font files into the `src` directory and just run: `pipenv run ./make.sh`.
+Put your font files into the `src` directory and then run: `pipenv run ./make.sh`.

 Note that by default the glyphs included in the subsets are: